smeyashka/science/ot/README.md

 # Overshooting top
 The goal is to find overshooting top on satellite IR images with Mask RCNN [1].
-The data for training was created using the Bedkа algorithm [2], after which it was checked manually.
+The data for training was created using the Bedkа algorithm [2], after which it was checked manually (can share upon request).
 Results published in [3].

 ## Command line Usage
 Train a new model starting from pre-trained COCO weights using `train` dataset